 Note that this event is happening at the amateur radio station located on the Maryknoll property.
 This is the same property we use for Field Day, but in a different location on the property.
 Contact Phil, KA6MZE to participate or visit.

 Due to limited parking, facilities, and evening quiet, attendance is limited.
-Bring your own food and water, if needed for your visit Note that there are no restroom facilities on site.
-Anyone wishing to participate or visit during the event needs to make arrangements with our Radio Captain Phil in advance.
+Bring your own food and water, if needed for your visit.
+Note that there are no restroom facilities on site.
+Anyone wishing to participate or visit during the event needs to make arrangements with our Radio Officer Phil in advance.
 Contact Phil at sputnik AT pacbell.net.
+Members may also contact Phil via the roster.

-Since this is a single band contest, we are deploying a simple wire antenna for transmit on 160 meters.
-Also, 160 meters is a night time band, so operation is during the evening hours.
+Since this is a single band contest, we are using the 160 meter wire antenna permanently installed at that station.
+Also, 160 meters is a night time band, so our operation is only during the evening hours.

 Since operating 160 meters requires a rather long wire antenna